 - Customers can call our consumer care desk on 020 375 7272 between 7 am and 5.00 pm Monday to Friday

 - Customers can also reach CIK via email through firstname.lastname@example.org

-What is customer credit score, customer rating or Creditinfo Predictor and how is it computed?
+What is a customer credit score, customer rating, or Creditinfo Predictor and how is it computed?

 |Risk Grades||Credit Score||Description|

 |A2||731 to 742||Very Low Risk|